“This post may contain affiliate links. Please read my disclosure for more info.

 Our Digit Review Summary

 A popular work philosophy, is to determine the ONE thing you can do that’ll make your other tasks easier.
-And when you consider personal finance, maintaining an emergency fund fits this bill perfectly.
+And when you consider your money, creating a gap between your income and expenses is key to getting past paycheck to paycheck life.

 For such a simple app, Digit has had a noticeable impact on our finances.
 Right now, our second car is an older Honda with over 200,000 miles on it.
 I love not having a car payment, but I know the tradeoff is an unexpected repair several times a year.
 I’m not worried though, because I know the money is there for it.